MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/design-standards.md

 #### Methods of accessing content

 Users access digital content in various ways.
-In addition to mouse and pointer input, they case use keyboard and various assistive technologies.
+In addition to mouse and pointer input, they might also use keyboard and various assistive technologies.
 These technologies include screen and braille readers, magnifiers, captions, voice recognition, and high-contrast settings, all of which adapt the experience to meet the user's needs.

 #### Assistive tools